hphelion/documentation/hpcloudconsole.md

 * Notification addresses to receive email and/or SMS alarm messages
 * Alarms to define conditions that trigger end-user notification

 After completing these tasks, you receive the metrics in JSON format at the locations you specified when an alarm is triggered.
-The JSON-format metrics are streamed over an [AMQP](http://www.amqp.org/about/what) socket.
-Select the tool of your choice to create graphic representations of the metrics.
+The metrics are streamed over an [AMQP](http://www.amqp.org/about/what) socket.
+Select the tool of your choice to create graphical representations of the metrics.

 ####Begin:####
 1. Click "Manage Services" in the left-hand bar on the [HP Cloud Console landing page](https://horizon.hpcloud.com/landing), then "Activate" in the "Monitoring" row under the region you are setting up.